FactorySimPy/FactorySimPy/docs/examples.md

 ***Here's an example showing how to pass functions as delay parameters.***

-Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a second buffer.
+Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a another buffer.
 This example shows how to pass a function as a parameter.
 Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
-These are specified as a reference to a python function and generator function instance respectively. inter_arrival is a python function that returns a value, processing_delay_generator is a generator functions that yields a value based on an attribute of the node.
+These are specified as a reference to a python function and generator function instance respectively.
+Here, inter_arrival is a python function that returns a value, processing_delay_generator is a generator functions that yields a value based on an attribute of the node.

 ```python